South Sudan | Side

 3

-Continue stirring until the asida is very thick, smooth, and pulls cleanly from the sides of the pot.
+Keep stirring until the asida is smooth, thick, and pulls from the pot.

 4